nyonson/raiju/README.md

 ...
 ```

-The candidates flag allows you to see the remaining set of nodes assuming channels were opened to the candidates.
+The `assume`` flag allows you to see the remaining set of nodes assuming channels were opened to a candidate.
 This can be used to find a set of nodes to open channels too in single batch transaction.
 Batch transactions minimize on onchain fees.

-## patterns

-Raiju is stateless, but running commands on a cron schedule could provide some insights over time.

 # installation